kelsheyk/election-algos-byzantine-voters/README.md

 2. File -> Open -> Navigate to git root directory -> Click OK
 3. Run the 2 byzantine and ThreeCandidateSevenVoter configuration
 4. Add or change configurations as needed
+5. If you want to run from the command line but build with IDEA, you'll need to be in /election-algos-byzantine-voters/out/production/election-algos-byzantine-voters instead of the git root